klafl6401/GLuaDocs/source/index.html.md

 GLua has only a couple of built-in-functions such as `foreach`, `GetModuleService`, `LoadScriptsEnv`, `LoadCmdLineService`, and `LoadConsoleService`

+# removed keywords, Services, and globals

+## require
+removed for obvious reasons which could be used to destroy the game

+## getfenv
+removed for obvious reasons which could be used to destroy the game

+## setfenv
+removed for obvious reasons which could be used to destroy the game

+## ReplicatedStorage
+removed because it should only be accessed by the core and mostly it is used by `require`

+## ServerScriptStorage
+removed to protect core scripts

+## \_G
+removed instead use the ModuleService to share info globally

+## loadstring
+removed for obvious reasons which could be used to destroy the game

 # Functions, globals, and Services

 ## Hook